groupdocs-annotation/GroupDocs.Annotation-Docs/net/getting-started/supported-document-formats.md

 ---
 For some file types, GroupDocs.Annotation saves the result in a different format.
 In this case, the output file type is specified after <strong>\*</strong>.
 If no such symbol is specified, GroupDocs.Annotation saves the result in the original file type.

-This topic lists file formats supported by GroupDocs.Annotation for .NET.
-You can use the input below to filter supported formats by extension.

-{{< table-filter placeholder="Start typing to find file format" forumUrl="https://forum.groupdocs.com/c/annotation/10">}}

 | Format | Description | Annotate |
 | --- | --- | --- |
 | [DOC](https://docs.fileformat.com/word-processing/doc/) | Microsoft Word 97-2003 Document | ![(tick)](/annotation/net/images/check.png) |